-- Nightmares, hallucinations, and psychosis especially for patient with advanced disease
+- Nightmares, hallucinations, and psychosis -- especially for people with advanced disease

-- Excessive sleepiness and sudden “sleep attacks”.
-Patients should be aware of this side effect, particularly if they drive.
+- Excessive sleepiness and sudden sleep attacks.
+Be aware of this side effect, particularly if you drive.

-- Compulsive behaviors.
-These are associated with a loss of impulse control and include compulsive gambling, sexual behavior, shopping, and eating.
+- Compulsive behaviors that are associated with a loss of impulse control, including compulsive gambling, sexual behavior, shopping, and eating

 - Heart failure may be a possible concern.
 In 2012, the FDA announced it was reviewing whether pramipexole may increase the risk for heart failure.